nightwolfzor/bitbucket-pullrequest-builder-plugin/README.md

-Bitbucket Pull Request Builder Plugin
+Stash Pull Request Builder Plugin
 ================================

-This Jenkins plugin builds pull requests from Bitbucket.org and will report the test results.
+This Jenkins plugin builds pull requests from Stash.org and will report the test results.

 Prerequisites